steel-feel/drsta/README.md

 ```

--v , Value to be converted
+-v , Value to be converted, optional: if not supplied,it
+     will take value from clipboard
 -t , Target type possible values;
      *dec*: for decimal,
      *hex*: for hexadecimal

 Future relase will include many type.